Srg-Shv/Sergeley/README.md

 - **Manage duplicates** based on DOI to keep your collection clean.
 - **View recent papers** added or modified in the last 4 weeks.
 - **Tag papers** using comments and search papers by tags.
+- **External Configuration**: The default directory for scanning is specified in an external `default_directory.txt` file for easy customization.

 ---